APA 7th referencing

 Kaplan, G. (2019).
 Australian magpie: Biology and behaviours of an unusual songbird (2nd ed.).
 CSIRO Publishing. https://ebookcentral.proquest.com/lib/curtin/reader.action?docID=5762566

-You may wish to include your own photograph in an assignment, or you may create a table or figure from data that you have collected yourself.
-In this scenario you need to include a table or figure number, as well as a descriptive title.
-However, an attribution is not required as you are the creator of the content.
+You may wish to include your own photograph or image in an assessment, or you may create a table or figure from data that you have collected yourself.
+As you have created the table or figure, there is no need to cite a source but it should still be formatted properly.

-• If you have more than one table or figure in your paper, number them sequentially in the order that they appear in your text (Table 1, Table 2).
-Numbering is separate for tables and figures.
+• If you use more than one table or figure, number them in the order they appear in your work (e.g. Table 1, Table 2).
+Tables and figures are numbered separately

-• No attribution is required; however, you may wish to add a note to say Photograph by Author or similar if omitting the attribution will cause confusion.
+• No citation needed (you may wish to add a note to say Photograph by Author or similar if it is not clear that it is your own work)

 Figure 1